shizanawaz/Course-Website/README.md

 # Course-Website
-1. Welcome to my basic course website!
-Explore handcrafted course videos and informative PDFs for a simple and user-friendly learning experience.
-2. Embracing basics with HTML and CSS, this demo project aims to promote accessible education and invites learners to join the continuous journey of knowledge.
+📚🎨 Welcome to my Simple Course Website!

+📹 Explore a range of handcrafted course videos and 📚 download informative PDFs for an intuitive learning experience.

+🌱 Embracing basics with HTML and CSS, this demo project aims to promote accessible education for all learners.
+Join the journey of knowledge! 🚀🌟